rsvp/chess/README.md

 * The beauty of a move lies not in its appearance but in the thought behind it.
 * The beauty of logic: in chess the best move is often the most beautiful.
 * The best defense is good attack.
+* The center is the Balkans of the chessboard: fighting there may break out at any time.
+* The chess engine reminds us to be humble in our self-assessment.
 * The chess master moves his opponent, and avoids being moved by him.
 * The chessboard explains the movement of time and the higher influences which control the world.
 * The defensive power of a pinned piece is only imaginary.